Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 Empty or Duplicated Faces
 =========================

-This modifier doesn't work when the modified and/or the target mesh uses empty faces in the topology used for calculations.
+This modifier does not work when the modified and/or the target mesh uses empty faces in the topology used for calculations.
 If the modifier faces a situation where you have empty faces mixed with normal faces, the modifier will try, as much as possible, to connect the faces and apply the operation.
 For situations where you have two concurrent faces at the same position,